I started a BGG blog in August 2014: The Torr Guide to the Games I Played Last Month

 All of the above are just tendencies, rather than perfect predictors of whether I'll like a game.
-For example, I love Twilight Struggle for its theme, tension, and player interaction even though it is partly a "special power card game."
+For example, I love Twilight Struggle for its theme, tension, and player interaction even though it's is partly a "special power card game."
 Similarly with A Study in Emerald

-, even though it's an awful bear to teach.
+, even though it's a bear to teach.
 I love Ghost Stories for its theme, despite its complex rules and puzzle-y nature.
 And Finito